UBC-LFS/dietetics-group-assignments/README.txt

 If your CSV file does not match these requirements, the program may not work correctly.

 In Configure Matching Parameters
-- Maximum Students per Project: This setting controls the maximum number of students that can be assigned to a project
+- Maximum Students per Project: This setting controls the maximum number of students that can be assigned to a project.
-- Exceptions for Maximum Students per Project: This setting allows you to customize the capacity for specific projects
+- Exceptions for Maximum Students per Project: This setting allows you to customize the capacity for specific projects.
-    - First textbox: Enter the Project name exactly as it appears in your CSV file
+    - First textbox: Enter the Project name exactly as it appears in your CSV file.
-    - Second textbox: Enter the maximum number of students allowed for that project
+    - Second textbox: Enter the maximum number of students allowed for that project.
-- Preference Range: This setting controls the minimum and maximum preference rank that the program will consider when assigning students to projects
+- Preference Range: This setting controls the minimum and maximum preference rank that the program will consider when assigning students to projects.
-- Preassigned Students: This setting allows you to preassign students to specific projects
+- Preassigned Students: This setting allows you to preassign students to specific projects.
-    - First textbox: Enter the Student ID
+    - First textbox: Enter the Student ID.
-    - Second textbox:  Enter the Project name exactly as it appears in your CSV file
+    - Second textbox:  Enter the Project name exactly as it appears in your CSV file.

 Additional Notes:

+1. The algorithm does not produce any unassigned students unless there are more students than projects.
+2. If the maximum of preference range is too small, there will be an error: cost matrix is infeasible.
+    - To avoid this: Set the maximum of preference range to be the maximum of the smallest rank across all projects.